Siege of San Sebastián: First siege

 The first objective was the capture of a convent, on high ground, south of the hornwork.
 Work started on 11 July on two batteries 200 yard from the convent, being completed and armed on the night of the 13/14 July.
 Continuous fire until 17 July reduced the convent to ruins, it was stormed and captured with no difficulties.

 On 13 July work began on three batteries in sand dunes and a fourth on the hill of Mount Olia, all east of the river, at a range of 600 yard and 1,300 yard, connected by trenches.
 Fire was commenced and continued day after day against the town walls and towers until by 23 July three breaches had been made.

 The captured convent was engineered to protect it from the north and batteries constructed to fire on the hornwork and town.
 On 20/21 July a parallel trench was thrown across the peninsular midway to the hornwork, where it was discovered that a large drain ran underground to the hornwork.
 It was decided to mine the end of the drain.

-At dawn on 25 July an attack was launched. preceded by the explosion of the mine, troops would assault to hornwork mine breach and the two town wall breaches.
-The mine was exploded too early, when it was still dark, the troops attacked but could not get support from the artillery as it was too dark to see.
-The hornwork was assaulted but the follow up troops were late arriving and the advance party were beaten back.
+An attack was to be launched at dawn on 25 July.
+Preceded by the explosion of the mine, troops would assault to hornwork mine breach and the two town wall breaches.
+The mine was exploded too early, when it was still dark; the troops attacked but could not get support from the artillery as it was too dark to see.
+The hornwork was assaulted but the follow-up troops were late arriving and the advance party were beaten back.
 The troops assaulting the walls were exposed to fire for 300 yards across the tidal flats.
-Although they reached the top of the breaches, the supports were again slow and they were beaten back with great loss of life.

-The British suffered 693 killed and wounded and 316 captured, including Harry Jones who was wounded while leading the forlorn hope.
-Rey's garrison lost 58 killed and 258 wounded.
+Although they reached the top of the breaches, the supports were again slow and they were beaten back with great loss of life, the British suffering 693 killed and wounded and 316 captured, including Harry Jones who was wounded while leading the forlorn hope, while Rey's garrison lost 58 killed and 258 wounded.

-The assault having failed the siege was reconsidered.
-Supplies of ammunition for the guns running low, and on the same day, 25 July, Wellington learnt that Soult had launched an attack (which would become the Battle of the Pyrenees).
+The assault having failed, the siege was reconsidered.
+Supplies of ammunition for the guns were running low, and on the same day, 25 July, Wellington learnt that Soult had launched an attack (which would become the Battle of the Pyrenees).
 The decision was to postpone the siege pending receipt of more supplies by ship, and Graham was ordered to remove his guns to ships at Pasaia.

-During the intermission, the garrison made several sorties, capturing 200 Portuguese soldiers as prisoners.
+During the intermission, the garrison made several sorties, taking 200 Portuguese soldiers as prisoners.